-For centuries, people have been using honey mask for acne and for curing other marks, scars, spots, and blemishes.
-There is not a single recipe for a honey mask that treats acne, but rather, it can be made with different combinations of herbs and other substances.
-This article tries to touch all possible aspects related to use of honey mask for acne.
+For centuries, people have been using honey masks as a treatment for acne and for curing other marks, scars, spots, and blemishes.
+There is not a single recipe for a honey mask that treats acne, but rather, it can be made from many different combinations of herbs and other substances.
+In this article, we’ll try to cover all relevant aspects related to using honey masks as a treatment for acne.

-Using honey mask for acne treatment is a very popular hone remedy and if you too are serious about treating your acne the natural, harmless way and if you are not very good at absorbing those medicines made of harsh chemicals, then honey mask is the right choice for you.
-You can get rid of acne, without taking the pain of digesting the bitter pills or applying those creams and lotions which, in many cases, are nothing but lumps of petroleum gel, mixed with some scent, colour, mild bleach and some antibiotics.
-These chemicals present in these common solutions to acne can be harsh on your skin, and the potent mix of chemicals can affect your body in other ways that you never expected.
-In terms of the honey mask approach, you can use it combined with the medication you are already taking and it won’t interfere in any way.
-However, before you start exploring the treatment options, you should fully understand what causes acne and then try to deduce logically that how honey mask can be helpful for treating acne.
+Using honey masks for acne treatment is a very popular home remedy and if you are serious about treating your acne in a more natural, harmless way, or if your body does not respond well to absorbing those medicines made of harsh chemicals, then honey masks are the right choice for you.
+You can get rid of acne without enduring the pain of digesting bitter pills or applying those creams and lotions which, in most cases, are nothing but lumps of petroleum jelly mixed with an artificial scent, color, mild bleach and random antibiotics.
+The chemicals present in these common solutions to acne can be harsh on your skin, and the potent mix of chemicals can affect your body in other ways that you never expected.
+In terms of the honey mask approach, you can use it combined with the medication you may are already be taking and it won’t interfere in any way.
+However, before you start exploring the treatment options, you should fully understand what causes acne and then try to logically deduce how honey masks can be helpful in its treatment.

-Cure of Acne: Once you know the cause, it becomes easy to find a cure.
-Since acne is caused due to blockage and subsequent infection of sebum glands, clearing the blockage and fighting the infection should help cure acne.
-This is where honey mask for acne comes into play.
-A honey mask for acne not only clears the blockage but also takes away the infectious microbes with it, thus reducing acne.
-Now, different types of honey mask for acne are used in different skin types, viz. dry skin, oily skin, and sensitive skin might benefit from different styles of honey masks.
+Cure of Acne: Once you know and understand the cause, it is then time to find a cure.
+Since acne is caused due to the blockage and subsequent infection of the sebum glands, then clearing the blockage and fighting the infection should logically help cure your acne symptoms.
+This is where the honey mask for acne comes into play.
+Using a honey mask for acne not only clears the blockage but also removes the infectious microbes, thus reducing the signs of acne.
+Now, different types of honey mask for acne are used for different skin types.
+For example, dry skin, oily skin, and sensitive skin might benefit from different styles of honey masks.
 Below are some of the most widely used combinations, and you should be able to find one that fits your needs.

-Honey Masks for Acne: Here are some masks, along with their recipes, symptoms, skin type for which it is made and some tips.
+Honey Masks for Acne: Here are some examples of masks, along with their recipes, symptoms, the skin type for which it is specifically made, and some helpful tips.

-Honey Mask: Honey alone can be used as a mask and is effective in curing acne by cleansing your pores and not letting microbes grow there due to its anti microbial properties.
-Added to this, the waxy part of honey helps keep the skin soft, smooth and glowing.
+Honey Mask: Honey alone can be used as a mask and is effective in curing acne by cleansing your pores and not letting microbes grow, due to its antimicrobial properties.
+Additionally, the waxy part of honey helps keep the skin soft, smooth and glowing.

 - Preparation: None

-- Application: Just spread a layer on your face.
+- Application: Simply spread a layer on your face.

-- Facts: Honey has anti microbial properties, anti oxidants and at the same time, is sticky (which is beneficial).
-This stickiness pulls away the dust, dead skin, microbes etc. from the pores while the anti microbial properties do not let the skin infected again.
-The anti oxidants in it helps make the skin look younger and last but not the least, the wax in it makes the skin smooth, shiny, moist and glowing.
-Isn’t that great?
+- Facts: Honey has antimicrobial properties, antioxidants and at the same time, is beneficially sticky.
+This stickiness pulls away the dust, dead skin, and microbes from the pores while the antimicrobial properties keep the skin from becoming infected again.
+The antioxidants in honey help make the skin look younger and finally, the wax makes the skin smooth, shiny, and moist.

-- Caution: Those who are allergic to topical application of honey should keep away.
+- Caution: Those who are allergic to topical application of honey should not use this method.

 Apple Honey Mask: Here is a simple and very beneficial mask whose leftovers can also be eaten (just joking).